Higher-order Liouvillian exceptional points in the dissipative dynamics of quadratic fermions: Dissipative dynamics under a hybrid-Liouvillian

 Evaluation of the expression above gives the orders of the Liouvillian EPs.

 Since $n_j\in\{1,2\}$ and $\nu_{j,k}\in\{0,\cdots,n_j\}$, the summand in Eq.~(\ref{size}) is nonvanishing and equal to unity, if and only if $n_j=2$ and $\nu_{j,k}=1$.
 Let $K_1$ and $K_2$ denote the numbers of Jordan blocks of $T_+$ with $n_j=1$ and $n_j=2$, respectively.
 According to Eq.~(\ref{size}), the size of the largest Jordan block is equal to one plus the number of nonvanishing terms in the summand.
 Hence, EPs of the Liouvillian can be of any order ranging from 2 to $1+K_2$.

 In the next section, we present a concrete example where $K_1=0$ and $K_2=K=n$, so that the maximum order of the Liouvillian EP is $n+1$, which scales with the system size $n$.
+We note that the high-order EPs originate from a combinatorial stacking of identical defective single-particle $2\times2$ Jordan blocks, which is underpinned by the fermion anti-commutation relations and hence a collective many-body effect.

+{ We also emphasize that the parity-odd sector also contains higher-order Liouvillian EPs.
+In the odd-parity sector, we may set $e^{i\pi\hat N}=-1$ and there is a global sign change in the contribution of jump-induced quadratic terms in Eq.~(\ref{shapematrix1}).
+Therefore, the off-diagonal Jordan structure in the shape matrix is the same for the odd-parity sector.}